-You'll complete the integrated set of six core courses and take some additional courses that depend on the major(s) you are planning to take.
+You'll complete the integrated set of six core courses and take one additional course towards the major(s) you are planning to take or a course in General Education.
 If you're not sure of your major yet, don't worry, you'll get a taste of all your options in the first year.
-You should plan to include any additional Stage I courses that help you to keep your options open.
+You should plan to include any additional Stage I courses required for your major early in your degree.

-Which Statistics course should I take in my first year?
+Statistics course in the first year